argonautproject/subscriptions/encounters-ig.md

 - Issues with R4 (implementability)

 - Changes in R5:
-  - Split into Subscription and Topic
+  - Split into Subscription and SubscriptionTopic
   - Allow servers to support a reduced number of Topics
   - Still generically useful to clients
   - Filters based on Search and existing modifiers
-  - Topic filter restrictions, canFilterBy
+  - SubscriptionTopic filter restrictions, canFilterBy
   - Subscription implementation of filters

 Subscriptions in FHIR R4 were designed to be very generic and generally unconcerned with